jasonmpittman/research-ideas/research-ideas-2017.md

 *To what degree can EEG signals be captured and replayed such that a brain-computer interface action is replicable?*

+*What does a threat model for non-invasive brain-computer interface look like?*

+*What safety and trust issues exist for non-intrusive brain-computer interfaces between the wearer and device & vice-versa?*

+*To what extent can input from a traditional physical peripheral (e.g. keyboard, mouse) be computationally differentiated from input from a non-intrusive brain-computer interface?*

+*What is the operational input maximal limit from a non-invasive brain-computer interface to software with robust command-line options?*

+*How can software be developed such that UI features, menu configurations, and feedback adapt to user mental state as measured through non-invasive brain-computer interface?*

 #### Week 3